These Crispy Baked Hot Wings are super crispy and delicious. You would never guess that they're baked instead of deep-fried.

 - ½ teaspoon salt

 - Line a baking pan with paper towels and place a wire rack on top.
-Set wings on rack and place in the refrigerator for at least 1 hour.
+Set the steamed wings on the rack and place in the refrigerator for at least 1 hour.

-- Heat oven to 425°F. Remove paper towels from baking tray.
-Bake chicken wings on the wire rack over the baking sheet for 20 minutes.
-Flip wings, bake until skin is crispy and golden brown, 15-20 minutes.
+- Heat oven to 425°F. Remove paper towels from the baking tray.
+Bake the chicken wings on the wire rack over the baking sheet for 20 minutes.
+Flip the wings, bake until skin is crispy and golden brown, 15-20 more minutes.

-- Whisk butter, hot sauce, garlic and salt in a large bowl.
+- Whisk melted butter, 2 Tablespoons hot sauce, minced garlic, and ½ teaspoon salt in a large bowl.
 Add chicken wings to the bowl and toss until coated.